Mailu/Mailu/docs/configuration.rst

 ``AUTH_RATELIMIT_IP_V4_MASK`` (default: /24) and
 ``AUTH_RATELIMIT_IP_V6_MASK`` (default: /48).

-The ``AUTH_RATELIMIT_USER`` (default: 100/day) holds a security setting for fighting attackers that attempt to guess a user's password (typically using a password bruteforce attack).
-The value defines the limit of authentication attempts allowed for any given account within a specific timeframe.
+The ``AUTH_RATELIMIT_USER`` (default: 50/day) holds a security setting for fighting attackers that attempt to guess a user's password (typically using a password bruteforce attack).
+The value defines the limit of distinct authentication attempts allowed for any given account within a specific timeframe.
+Multiple attempts for the same account with the same password only counts for one.

 The ``AUTH_RATELIMIT_EXEMPTION_LENGTH`` (default: 86400) is the number of seconds after a successful login for which a specific IP address is exempted from rate limits.